Hail Damage Can Cost You!

-Consider significant damage and the amount of time you have to make an insurance claim.
+Consider significant damage, the amount of time you have to make an insurance claim, and the roof cost.

 - The shingles hit by hail have loosened the bond with the granules to the asphalt layer.
 While you cannot see this from the ground the loosened granules will often end up where your gutters drain.
 If you see a large accumulation of granules after hail you should have your roof inspected.

-- Once the granules fall off the damaged areas of the shingles, the asphalt layer will be exposed to weather.
-The sun’s ultraviolet light will weaken the exposed spots and make them brittle.
+- Once the granules fall off the damaged areas of the shingles, the sun’s ultraviolet light can weaken the exposed spots and make them brittle.
 In the winter, the shingle expands and contracts and can curl and crack after being weakened by hail.
-The exposed areas are then very susceptible to leaks.
-The areas that curl up are also more susceptible to wind damage.
+The exposed areas are then very susceptible to leaks and wind damage.

 - Once leaks occur, the damage can be extensive due to potential damage from mold, electrical issues, ceiling and wall damage from water and perhaps even personal property losses.
 The damage can also come very quickly and often is not initially detected.

 Bottom-line, if you suspect you have hail or storm damage, have your roof professionally inspected.
 Aspen Contracting offers free inspections, and focuses on roofing in local offices nationally, but is headquartered in the Kansas City area.

 Asphalt Shingle Construction

-When asphalt shingles have been exposed to a hailstorm severe enough to dislodge granules from the surface of the shingles (in spots large enough to expose the asphalt), the roof has been compromised.
-The colored granules which are placed on the surface of the shingle provide an aesthetically pleasing product and protect the underlying asphalt from exposure to the sun.
-Prolonged exposure to sun causes asphalt to deteriorate.
-This is why hail-damaged roof will tend to fail prematurely.
+The colored granules which are placed on the surface of the shingle provides an aesthetically pleasing product as well as protection to the underlying asphalt from sun exposure which results in deterioration.
+This is why a hail-damaged roof will tend to fail prematurely.

-Heavy hail damage is obvious because of the indentations in the shingle.
-When the surface damage of the shingle is not visible, look for indentations on vents, ridge vents, siding, or any other softer metal objects that may show impact.
+When indentations/surface damage of the shingle are not visible, look for indentations on vents, ridge vents, siding, or any other softer metal objects that may show impact.
 The effects on the shingle may not be apparent for about a year.
 At this time, circular areas of granules will fall off the shingle.
 This is often called spalling.
 What has occurred is that the impact of the hailstone has broken or weakened the bond between the granules and the asphalt.